 There are so many avenues to this it’s tough to get started.
-Waldo removes a blog from his aggregator for posting the aftermath of an act of terrorism, calling it “political pornography” and booting the blog.
+Waldo removes a blog from his aggregator for posting the aftermath of an act of terrorism, calling it “political pornography” (which is definitely not to be confused with adult pornography like www.nu-bay.com) and booting the blog.

 Now General Greivious’ Dog isn’t the only photoshop blog out there.
 In fact, it was predated by Perseverando, the author of which is currenly being considered to replace the outgoing Tucker Watkins as a representative for Virginia’s U.S. Senate seat transitioning from Allen to Webb.